 In September 2011, the FASB issued ASU No. 2011-08, Testing Goodwill for Impairment.
 This ASU allows an entity to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the totality of such events or circumstances, an entity determines it is more likely than not that the fair value of a reporting unit is less than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of such events or circumstances, an entity determines it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the entity will be required to perform the currently prescribed two-step goodwill impairment test.
 Otherwise, the two-step goodwill impairment test will not be required.
 ASU No. 2011-08 is effective for fiscal years and interim periods beginning after December 15, 2011, which is January 1, 2012 for Avid, and must be adopted prospectively.
 Early adoption is permitted.
 We adopted this ASU on January 1, 2012.
 Adoption did not have an impact on our consolidated financial position, results of operations or cash flows.

 In June 2011, the FASB issued ASU No. 2011-05, Presentation of Comprehensive Income.
 This ASU eliminates the current option to report other comprehensive income and its components in the statement of changes in equity and requires an entity to present components of net income and other comprehensive income in one continuous statement, referred to as the statement of comprehensive income, or in two separate consecutive statements.
 ASU No. 2011-05 is effective for fiscal years and interim periods beginning after December 15, 2011, which is January 1, 2012 for Avid, and must be applied retrospectively.
 Early adoption is permitted.
 We adopted this ASU on January 1, 2012.
-While this ASU changes the presentation of comprehensive income under current accounting guidance; therefore, adoption did not have an impact on our consolidated financial position, results of operations or cash flows.
+While this ASU changes the presentation of comprehensive income, there are no changes to the components that are recognized in net income or other comprehensive income under current accounting guidance; therefore, adoption did not have an impact on our consolidated financial position, results of operations or cash flows.